Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 See [this guide](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-from-outside-your-network)

-## Using your DDNS domain inside and outside home
+## Using your DDNS domain also inside NextCloudP's home network

 Most probably, you will want to use the same DDNS domain inside your house that you setup to use [from outside](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-from-outside-your-network).